cbgithub/jsu_software_project/README.md

 ArgumentParser can either be cloned or extracted from the zip file.
 After getting the file, open up the command line and move to where the gradle.build file is and then execute the command gradle build.
 After doing this, this screen will appear below.
 This screen means the demos are ready to run.

 <br>![screen shot 2016-02-26 at 8 22 23 pm](https://cloud.githubusercontent.com/assets/8529024/13370200/cb006d64-dcc6-11e5-846d-8a46fc2659ce.png)</br>

+<h1>Demos </h1>
+Demos are available in the Demos folder.
+There are two demos inside the folder.
+The first is VolumeCalculator which will show arguments can be called through shorthand and longhand method.
+The last demo is BankAccount which will show arguments can be written to and read from an XML file.